lter/ltertools/CONTRIBUTING.md

 ## Style Guide

-We are happy to tweak function/argument names as needed to maintain a concistent "feel" of functions in `ltertools`.
+We are happy to tweak function/argument names as needed to maintain a consistent "feel" of functions in `ltertools`.
 That said, if you'd like to make those changes yourself you are more than welcome to though **such aesthetic changes are _optional_**. `ltertools` will adhere to the following stylistic elements:

 - Use "snake case" (i.e., all lowercase separated by underscores) for functions and arguments (e.g., `my_function(argument_1 = ...)`, etc.)

 - If your function prints informative messages, include a `quiet` argument that accepts a logical (i.e., `TRUE` or `FALSE`).
-If `quiet = TRUE` please suppress all messages
+Please suppress all of these messages when `quiet = TRUE`.

-- Include errors / warnings for user inputs to arguments that are inappropriate class or structure
+- Include errors / warnings for user inputs to arguments that are inappropriate class or structure (i.e., code defensively)